 Task ID Task Description Schedule UIC-1 For new UIC wells, registration forms are submitted 60 days prior to construction to allow for a full review of the application by Ecology and the City.
 All UIC wells will comply with the siting design, and treatment requirements through either the presumptive approach or the demonstrative approach.
-Ongoing/As needed UIC-2 The City will provide operations and maintenance of all UIC wells per the specifications in SWMMWW I-4.11 As needed UIC-3 The City's Source Control Program will target pollution generating sources that potentially contribute storm runoff to the Ongoing
+Ongoing/As needed UIC-2 The City will provide operations and maintenance of all UIC wells per the specifications in SWMMWW I-4.11 As needed UIC-3 The City's Source Control Program will target pollution generating sources that potentially contribute storm runoff to the UIC wells.
+The City will inspect 100% of source control complaints utilizing BMP Ongoing